daniloeler/PEx-Image/datasets/README.md

 Fruits folder contains a fruit dataset and features computed with PEx-Image features.
+For more information about fruit dataset see: https://github.com/daniloeler/fruitdataset

+Medical folder contains a 540 MRI images divided in 12 classes and features computed with PEx-Image features.

-For more information about fruit dataset see: https://github.com/daniloeler/fruitdataset For more information about PEx-Image features see: PExImage-Features.pdf
+For more information about PEx-Image features see: PExImage-Features.pdf